 Recycling Companies and Drop Boxes

 You may have spotted clothes recycling drop boxes in your community.
 It seems like a really convenient way to dispose of your unwearable clothes and have an organization re-purpose them into a useful product.
 Right?
 In some cases that’s true.
-I list some reputable organizations below, but it’s important to conduct your own background check since many of these companies engage in less than reputable practices.
+I list some organizations below, but it’s very important to conduct your own background check since many of these companies engage in less than reputable practices.

 - Goodwill accepts all textile donations, in any condition (except wet or contaminated with hazardous materials) so they can be reused or recycled into new products.

 - TerraCycle Zero Waste Boxes allow you to recycle almost every type of waste.
 Collected fabrics are reused, upcycled, or recycled.

 - H&M accepts any brand, any condition – even odd socks, worn-out T-shirts, and old sheets.

 - Nike’s Regrind program grinds old shoes into sports courts and tracks.